What Does a Fractional CFO Do in the First 90 Days?

 - Evaluating cashflow visibility and forecasting

-Once the initial review is complete, the focus shifts to improving the quality of financial information.
+Once the initial review is complete, the focus shifts towards improving the quality of financial insight available to directors.

 This typically involves:

-- Developing meaningful KPIs aligned to business goals
+- Developing more meaningful KPIs aligned to business goals

 - Make decisions with greater confidence

-This is often where a fractional CFO begins to have a noticeable impact.
+This is often where a fractional CFO begins delivering significant commercial value.

-With strong financial visibility in place, the role of the CFO naturally becomes more strategic.
+With stronger financial visibility in place, the role of the CFO naturally becomes more strategic.

 - Analysing profitability by customer, product or service